StellarSt0rm/whiteboard/README.md

 And as you can guess, I did...
 After like putting this one to rest for weeks after starting it.
 But I finally finished v1 and it mostly works, it has some weird things here and there though.

+## Installing
+To install Whiteboard you will need Nix, then just run: `nix-shell --run "cargo build --release"` \
+And finally move the newly created file at `target/build/whiteboard` to your preferred `bin` folder (`.local/bin` for example)

+Or you can find a pre-built binary on the Releases tab, although for perfomance I recommend you build it yourself so it's optimized for your device.

 ## Features (~50%)
 - [X] Interface design
 - [ ] Drawing functionality